Asterinos1/Lambda-to-C-transpiler/README.md

 # Lambda-to-C transpiler (2024) Theory of Computation

+- A transpiler that converts an imaginary language 'lambda' into executable C source code.

 ## Current build
 - The current build works perfectly without conflicts/shift reduce warnings.
 - The **comp** structure is not implemented (yet).